melissahuertadev/melissahuertadev/README.md

 My name is Melissa H, I'm a Game/Software Developer in process...

-Previously worked as an IT Governance Analyst, with ITIL knowledge and experience in the IT Infrastructure department but I came to **THE DARK SIDE**.
+Previously worked in the IT Infrastructure department but I came to **THE DARK SIDE**.
 (Development)

 ----